mign96/HR-Analytics/README.md

 ## Business scenario: AlphaLogistics (Hypothetical)

 AlphaLogistics, a leading global supply chain and logistics conglomerate has experienced a noticeable turnover rate, and HR leadership is expecting deeper insights into the factors leading employees to leave the company.
-The HR team has been conducting surveys on employees to gather data, but now requires an analyst to turn the data into insights.
+The HR team has been conducting surveys on employees to gather data but now requires an analyst to turn the data into insights.
 By conducting exploratory data analysis (EDA), we can systematically examine the historical HR data to uncover trends and patterns around employee attrition.

 ### Objective
 * Gather, clean, and visualize employee data to identify any associations among demographics, tenure, performance, and other variables.